freeCodeCamp/guide/src/pages/css/css3-opacity-property/index.md

 ```

-[This simple example ](https://codepen.io/Tlandis/pen/xXMRGM)shows how you might use opacity with a hover effect.
+<a href='https://codepen.io/Tlandis/pen/xXMRGM' target='_blank' rel='nofollow'>This simple example </a>shows how you might use opacity with a hover effect.

 Opacity is often used to draw the user's attention to elements and  focus on important parts of a page.